PDBeurope/pdb-images/README.md

   This will be thrown when X server not available on the machine, which is a common situation in large computing infrastructures or cloud environments.

-  The easiest solution is to use `xvfb` X server:
+  The easiest solution is to use `Xvfb` X server:

   ```sh
   sudo apt-get install xvfb